 Join the community engagement three-part webinar series to engage you as advocates and civil society members in preparation for and post the HLM 2021.
 The webinars will be hosted on ZOOM and streamed live on the GNP+ Facebook page in English, Russian, Spanish, Portuguese, and French.

 As well as participating in the HLM and the preceding Multistakeholder hearing (MSH), civil society activists have a critical role to play influencing the position that their governments take during the negotiations around the new Political Declaration to be adopted at the HLM.
 This Political Declaration will replace the one adopted in 2016 and could provide a powerful advocacy tool for civil society to hold their governments to account.

 What You Can Do

-In order to ensure that the Political Declaration contains strong commitments to bring an end to AIDS and leave no one behind, there are a number of key advocacy actions civil society and communities can take in the run-up to the HLM:
+To ensure that the Political Declaration contains strong commitments to bring an end to AIDS and leave no one behind, there are a number of key advocacy actions civil society and communities can take in the run-up to the HLM:

 - Link up with like-minded civil society and community-led organisations and networks in your country to determine joint priorities for communities, raise awareness about the process and organise joint advocacy activities to influence the HLM process

 - Contact key government officials engaged with the HLM at the capital level and at the New York Mission level to influence your country’s input into the negotiations around the Political Declaration

 - Advocate for your government to include representatives of affected communities in the country delegation to the HLM and advocate for the highest level of government representation at the HLMs (President or Ministerial)

 - Contact your national UNAIDS office if you need support or information.